fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-03-10-detailed-image-descriptions.md

 From now on, when I post a sketchnote on social media, I can add a link to the detailed image description on my website.

+---

 Phew, that sounds like a lot of work....
-And to be honest, it is a lot of work.
+And to be honest, it is.
 It won’t be possible for me to publish sketchnotes with the detailed image descriptions when I do sketchnotes live at conferences for example.
 But I can always add a link with the longer image description afterwards.

----

-Not only will this new approach calm my inner anxiety, but **it will also make my sketchnotes more accessible to everyone, and that is always worth the effort.** If I can do something for inclusion (and I know how to do it), I will definitely go the extra mile.
+But this new approach has some nice side effects too.
+It will give me a chance to walk through the content another time and just by that it will make it easier for me to remember it.
+Additionally the approach will calm my inner anxiety, and **make my sketchnotes more accessible to everyone, and that is always worth the effort.** If I can do something for inclusion (and I know how to do it), I will definitely go the extra mile.

 Do you have ideas on how to improve this?
 Please, let me know! 💛